xjning03/CPT113_Group42_Hackathon2/README.md

 2. Screenshot 2
-- After hitting the enter key, the story of Chapter 1 was unveiled.
+- After pressing the enter key, the story of Chapter 1 was unveiled.

 ![Hackathon2](Hackathon2.png)